metal3d/python-libquvi/README.md

     source /tmp/py-virt/bin/activate
     setup python.py install

-This will install quvi into a virtual environnement.
-To deactivate virtual environnment:
+This will install quvi into a virtual environment.
+To deactivate virtual environment, in the same terminal session:

     deactivate

-in a terminal.

 ## Usage